wp-plugins/wf-cookie-consent/readme.txt

 == Changelog ==

+= 0.9.2 =
+Bugfix: Compatibility with Polylang and WPML.

+= 0.9.1 =
+Improved compatibility with Polylang and WPML.

+= 0.9.0 =
+Bugfix: For websites using earlier versions of WPML.

+= 0.8.9 =
+Bugfix: Include js file.

 = 0.8.8 =
-Bugfix: Improved wf_get_languages()
+Bugfix: Improved wf_get_languages().

 = 0.8.7 =
-Improved compatibility with other plugins and themes
+Improved compatibility with other plugins and themes.

 = 0.8.6 =
 Bugfix: Set cookie path (thx for the bug report adfasyxcv!)

 = 0.8.5 =
-Improved compatibility with other plugins
+Improved compatibility with other plugins.

 = 0.8.4 =
 Escaped text strings for echoing in JS & option field descriptions.

 = 0.8.3 =
-Bugfix: Custom settings with Polylang
+Bugfix: Custom settings with Polylang.

 = 0.8.2 =
 Bugfixes: Custom fields for default language (en) and selected more-info page.

 = 0.8.1 =
-Support for WPML and Polylang
+Support for WPML and Polylang.